hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 of model.
 At my previous employer, every person on our team had almost all their time allocated to a certain number of tasks for each sprint cycle.
-While maximized billing was great for our organization's bottom line, it made getting and giving help almost impossible.\
+While maximized billing was great for our organization's bottom line, it made getting and giving help almost impossible.
-Furthermore, the result of having multiple projects going at the same time, made it necessary to find a way to multi-focus, accordingly.
+Furthermore, having multiple projects going at the same time made it necessary to find a way to multi-focus.

 Aside from lack of time to build skills incrementally, there were many days that were overflowing with meetings so much so that I found it